Should I Become an Apartment Property Manager?

 Apartment property management applicants may have more opportunities available to them with industry certifications.
 Most certification programs require candidates to have some work experience prior to taking exams.
 A common certification for workers in this profession includes the Certified Apartment Manager (CAM) designation offered by the National Apartment Association (NAA).
 To be eligible for the CAM exam, individuals must complete the designated training modules, have at least one year of apartment management experience and meet all other exam eligibility requirements.

 Sometimes, regional apartment associations team up with the NAA to encourage local apartment managers to achieve the CAM designation.
 Regional apartment associations may have additional eligibility requirements that professionals must meet to earn CAM designations, but this varies by location.

-- Adhere to recertification regulations.
+For a better chance at success, adhere to recertification regulations.
 Industry certifications must be maintained by completing the renewal process every few years.
 Each organization has different renewal requirements, and certified professionals must meet those requirements to avoid a lapse in certification.
 For example, CAM renewal usually requires completing continued education courses and paying fees.

 According to the U.S. Bureau of Labor Statistics, apartment property managers made a median salary of $55,380, as of May 2015.
 The projected employment growth is 8%.
 Most employers prefer that aspiring apartment property managers have a bachelor's degree as well as work experience and a license.